Update Your Name

-You can submit changes to your name by filling out a Florida Voter Registration Application, which is available at the above link, or at any voter registration location.
+You can submit changes to your name by filling out a Florida Voter Registration Application, which is available at the above link, or at any of these locations.
 If you cannot obtain a registration form, contact us and we can send you a form by mail.
 Mark the Name Change box on the registration form and indicate your previous name in the appropriate place.
 Also be sure that you sign the form with your new name, not your old one.

 You may also change your name by submitting a signed, written notice indicating the change to our office.
 This notice must contain either your date of birth or your voter registration number.

 Update Your Address

 Click here to go to the Address Change Form

 If you are moving from one address to another within Brevard County, or from any Florida county into Brevard County, you may use the address change form above to make changes, or contact us in person or by phone.
 When requesting an address change please give us your full name, registration number (if available), date of birth, old residence address, old mailing address (if different from the residence address), new residence address and new mailing address (if different from the residence address), and your signature (if in writing).
 This information will assure that we update the correct registration record.
 New voter information cards will be mailed to you a few days after we receive your address change request.

 You may also use a Florida Voter Registration Application or other signed written notice to submit your address change.
-The Voter Registration Application is available online or at any voter registration location.
+The Voter Registration Application is available online or at any of these locations.

 Section 101.045(1) of the Florida Statutes requires that you register and vote in the precinct of your legal residence.
 However, if you are registered to vote in Brevard County but are temporarily residing outside of the county with no local address, you may be able to maintain your registration here as long as you are not registered to vote anywhere else.
 The section states: